-Morgan, a Whig, was the representative for New York's 24th congressional district from 1839 to 1843.
+Morgan was the representative for New York’s 24th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Morgan missed 300 of 1,725 roll call votes, which is 17.4%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1839-Feb 1840||170||14||8.2%||8th|

 |Dec 1840-Mar 1841||123||18||14.6%||13th|